ericmault/Fli-Calculator/README.md

 Clean up UI
 add Slider Bar
-scrape Set webpage to grab current leverage ratio
+scrape Set webpage to grab current leverage ratio/or use oracle to pull data